Maryland CDL Requirements

 Maryland CDL Salary, Employment, and Prospects

 BLS updated information on the state of employment in the US in 2016 and published it in May 2017.
-Commercial driving at present suggests a 5% growth in the 2014-2024 decade.
-The average of all jobs across the nation presently stands at 7%.
-That makes commercial haulage jobs slower growth than expected.
+Commercial driving suggests a 5% growth in the 2014-2024 decade.
+The average of all jobs across the nation currently stands at 7%.
+That makes commercial haulage jobs' growth slower than expected.

 Heavy Trucks

-Heavy truck roles usually experience the higher pay of commercial driving.
-This is usually due to distance and hours.
-Nationally, drivers of heavy trucks expect a salary of $41,340 and average hourly pay of $19.87ph hourly.
-The full salary range is $26,920 for those in the lowest 10% salary bracket and $63,140 for individuals earning in the highest 10% bracket.
-Heavy truck drivers in Maryland enjoy a salary considerably higher than the national average with $46,010 average salary, and $21.20 for the median hourly pay, and $22.12 for the mean hourly pay.
+Heavy truck roles usually involve higher pay than commercial driving.
+This is generally due to distance and hours.
+Nationally, drivers of heavy trucks expect a salary of $41,340 and an average hourly pay of $19.87ph.
+The total salary range is $26,920 for those in the lowest 10% salary bracket and $63,140 for individuals earning in the highest 10% bracket.
+Heavy truck drivers in Maryland enjoy a salary considerably higher than the national average, with a $46,010 average salary, $21.20 for the median hourly pay, and $22.12 for the mean hourly wage.

 Light Trucks